NISH1001/playx/README.md

 ```sh
 playx hot-100
 ```
 This plays the songs from Billboards [hot-100](https://www.billboard.com/charts/hot-100) chart.
 The billboard charts can be found [here](https://www.billboard.com/charts)
+Before trying to play songs from billboard playlist, make sure you have already used the command `playx -db` or `playx --dump-billboard` to cache the list of chart names from billboard.

 **Play from local playlist**